apptension/create-react-app/packages/react-scripts/template/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App (by Apptension)](https://github.com/apptension/react-scripts-apptension).

 ## Available Scripts